 Most everyone is familiar with our cars’ dashboard.
 We look at it for information as to how far we’ve gone, how fast we’re traveling, any system alerts we need to take care of, and if we need to gas up any time soon.
 Some of these things have to do with what’s happening right now in the moment.
 It’s important to know how fast you’re going.
 Other dashboard items have to do with planning ahead.
 The amount of fuel in your tank is not something you need to necessarily address right now, but it is something you’ll need to prepare for eventually.
 There’s also data that, while perhaps important, you wouldn’t include on your dashboard.
 Like the cost of owning your vehicle.
 It’s not info you need driving to work, but it may come in handy down the road when deciding whether you should be driving a car or taking public transit.

-Similarly, in business there’s important information that you need to act upon right now.
+Similarly, in business, there’s important information that you need to act upon right now.
 For example, what to do with a lead as it sits in a funnel, do you take advantage of a discounted media buy, should you jump at the chance to fill an unexpected trade show opening?
 There’s also information that has to do with planning ahead: the quarterly budget, potential future hiring, and the like.
 There’s also info that has to do with neither, such as the number of your employees.

 The key is to know what information is important for right now, and what info is important for later.
 In many sales and marketing meetings, status and strategy get confused, which takes time away from what should be rightfully focused on.
-Which brings us to your three dashboard needs.
+This brings us to your three dashboard needs.
 Status, strategy, and scrutiny.
 In my mind, the three most important items to focus on in terms of sales and marketing.
 Let’s examine each more closely.

 This area focuses on what’s the status of sales and marketing now, this week.
 Status should cover everything that’s driving the business.
 It’s the finger on your marketing pulse that allows you to keep your marketing ship on course.

 For example, what’s the state of the marketing funnel?
 What’s stuck and what can you do about it?
-Are their parts of the funnel where a certain channel is not performing anymore?
+Are there parts of the funnel where a certain channel is not performing anymore?
 Is there a leak somewhere and conversion in that stage of the funnel has dropped significantly?
 Is a handoff between Marketing and Sales clogged because someone left the company?
 Is your cost per click up for a paid channel after a competitor started bidding more?

-As you inspect the sales funnel, are there places where you should cut bait on an opportunity that’s not a good fit, if it’s draining your resources?
+As you inspect the sales funnel, are there places where you should cut bait on an opportunity that’s not a good fit if it’s draining your resources?
 What about that lead that came in two days ago in an RFP?
 When is our proposal due?
 Who’s taking the lead on that?
 Is one Sales Development Representative outperforming the others and can they learn from her?
 What’s hot that may need extra support?

 Your status dashboard is all about fixing the clogs in your funnel that are happening at this moment in time.
 Examples to put on yours are conversion rates per channel, time that leads or opportunities have been in a certain state, new leads and visitors coming in, and Cost/per KPIs for various marketing tactics.

-The benchmarks you need for your status dashboard are mostly time based, comparing your KPI versus the same time-period before.
+The benchmarks you need for your status dashboard are mostly time-based, comparing your KPI versus the same time period before.
 I like to track things on a weekly basis, as that is enough time to have meaningful change, and it’s fast enough to be able to act.
 Monthly is less meaningful for your status dashboard, as you’ll be relatively late to respond, and the different length in months makes it harder to quickly compare your data vs. historic trends.
 Once you have enough history, having a Year-over-Year view can support adjusting your analysis for potential seasonal effects.

-Example Status KPIs, updated weekly:
+Example Dashboard Status KPIs, updated weekly:

 - Lead generation per campaign